Mamdouh66/Extracty/README.md

 The main file is `src/`

 `main.py`: This is the main entry point for the application.
 It orchestrates the scraping process, it has a simple script to check the logic.
 `web_scraper.py`: This file contains the functions for scraping web pages with using two choices `requests` and `playwright`.
 `gpt_scraper.py`: This file contains helper functions for `web_scraper.py` for processing the scraped content using GPT.
 `config.py`: This file contains configuration settings for the project.
-`schemas.py`: This file defines the schemas used to extract information from the scraped content
+`schemas.py`: This file defines the schemas used to extract information from the scraped content.

 ## How to Run